AI-Mercenary/Sampath-GAAC-72-Hr-Hackathon/README.md

 **How will you divide responsibilities during the hackathon?**
 Since I’m participating solo, I’ll be handling everything from ideation to deployment.
 I will break down tasks into manageable steps and focus on delivering an innovative solution!

+## Fun Fact
+**What’s one fun fact about your team?**
+My ML models might predict outcomes, but they still haven’t figured out how to prevent me from staying up all night awake 😅.